Skip to content

 4. ORDERING MATERIAL AND DIE CUT TOOLING

-If a supplier processes quickly, the material lead time could be as short as a couple days.
-On the other hand, if you’re ordering from overseas, it could take months to come in.
+Material lead time is by far the longest step in the process due to shipping delays, dwindling material supplies, and other obstacles.
+If a supplier processes quickly, the material lead time could be as short as a couple of days.
+On the other hand, if you’re ordering from overseas, it could take months to arrive

-Strouse processes thousands of different materials yearly, so keeping a vast supply of specific materials (often prone to expiring) is only possible with an ongoing reason.
+Strouse processes thousands of different materials yearly, so keeping a vast supply of specific materials (often with adhesives prone to expiring) is only possible with an ongoing reason.
 As a result, we order our material from suppliers after we receive a purchase order.

-The material lead time determines how soon the machine can run and when you’ll receive your parts, so unfortunately, it’s often the catalyst for unwelcome changes in schedule.
+The material lead time determines how soon the machine can run (and when you’ll receive your order), so unfortunately, it’s often the catalyst for unwelcome changes in schedule.
+In addition, it’s challenging to make an accurate timeline prediction until you’ve confirmed your material choices with a converter

 5. DIE CUT MACHINE RUN TIME